ajaygunalan/AScanOCT/README.md

 1. [How to Setup C++ on Windows](https://www.youtube.com/watch?v=1OsGXuNA5cc)
 2. [BEST Visual Studio Setup for C++ Projects!](https://www.youtube.com/watch?v=qeH9Xv_90KM)
 3. [Using Libraries in C++ (Static Linking)](https://www.youtube.com/watch?v=or1dAmUO8k0)
+4. Build it for x64.
+We are using static linking because it is faster.